-Therefore, uncertainties exist regarding the utility of these measures either alone or in tandem, and the meaningfulness to patients of patient centred DHT derived measures when used as clinical study endpoints in the development of therapeutic products (including, but not limited to, pharmaceutical products, combination products, and therapeutic devices) for the treatment of chronic diseases.

-The topic aims to develop a unified framework and consensus-based recommendations for using multiple types of patient-centred information to support the use of DHT-derived endpoints to demonstrate therapeutic benefit.
-This will ensure that therapies addressing patients' needs are approved for use and reimbursed at levels that reflect the value of the therapies to patients.
+Therefore, uncertainties exist regarding the utility of these measures alone or in combination, and the meaningfulness to patients of patient-centred DHT-derived measures when used as clinical study endpoints in the development of therapeutic products (including, but not limited to, pharmaceutical products, combination products, and therapeutic devices) for the treatment of chronic diseases.
+The topic aims to develop a unified framework and consensus-based recommendations for using multiple types of patient-centred information related to therapeutic benefit in combination in clinical studies to ensure that therapies addressing patients' needs are approved for use and reimbursed at levels that reflect the value of the therapies to patients.